AI Danger

 Update 2023/04/09: (As brought up to me by a friend) Most of the researchers surveyed were from academia, and only a few of the researchers surveyed were from the currently-leading AI companies.
 Since those companies seem to have a clear lead over academic AI efforts, this leads to a bias where an important class of researchers who are most familiar with the most advanced existing AI technology is less represented.
 It's hard to say exactly which way this bias goes.
 It could imply a bias towards a longer timeline since the advanced industry researchers know how much further the technology already is secretly ahead of what the public knows.
 Or, it could imply a bias towards a shorter timeline since the advanced industry researchers are more familiar with the limitations of current approaches while academics with fewer details might expect that the recent rates of rapid advancement should be expected to continue.
 Overall, I'll summarize this as a net negligible bias that increases uncertainty.

 Update 2023/04/30: From OpenAI's CEO Sam Altman: "I think we're at the end of the era where it's going to be these, like, giant, giant models,” he told an audience at an event held at MIT late last week.
-"We'll make them better in other ways." [
+"We'll make them better in other ways." [wired

-https://www.wired.com/story/openai-ceo-sam-altman-the-age-of-giant-ai-models-is-already-over/Placeholder description for https://www.wired.com/story/openai-ceo-sam-altman-the-age-of-giant-ai-models-is-already-over/].
+Placeholder description for https://www.wired.com/story/metas-vr-headset-quest-pro-personal-data-face/wired].
 The immediate implication is that recent major advances have been significantly driven by scaling existing techniques, and so since that scaling's effectiveness is imminently dropping off, fundamentally new techniques are required in order to make progress.
 This development is evidence that, at the time of the survey, those in the industry, who would be more likely to predict this situation since they are more knowledgeable about the cutting edge, would be influenced by this to predict longer timelines to HLMI than the surveyed academics who would only be influenced by extrapolating current trends about industry AI development from an external perspective.

 Unfortunately, the survey didn't ask for a predicted timeline within which respondents expect the effect of advanced AI on humanity to be "extremely bad (e.g. human extinction)".